A Fraction of the Whole: Deans in Thailand

 After escaping to Thailand, with Eddie leading the way, Jasper, Caroline and Martin have no idea where they are going.
 They had never suspected that someone had been paying Eddie to be friendly to Jasper and Martin, yet he has hated them the entire time.
 It turns out that Terry has been alive after all.
 He has not been killed in the fire, but instead has just run away and employed Eddie to give money to the Deans and take photographs.

 Terry has become very fat, and is the head of an entire criminal group.
 He has also forgotten about love, but instead has three prostitutes as friends whom he hires almost every night.

 Soon afterwards it is revealed that Caroline is having an affair with Terry.
-Martin is dying of cancer, Eddie has gone completely crazy and Jasper tries to get the family back together.
+Martin is dying of cancer, Eddie has gone completely crazy, and Jasper tries to get the family back together.
 Eddie, desperate to make his dead parents proud, tries to resume his pre-Dean career of being a doctor, but finds that the local population are happy with their existing doctor and his apprentice.

-He poisons them and upon discovery the village turn on Eddie and all of the Deans.
+He poisons them and upon discovery the village turns on Eddie and all of the Deans.
 Eddie and Caroline are killed.
-With Martin nearly dead from his cancer, he says he wants to die in Australia and Jasper decides to go with him.
+With Martin dying from his cancer, he says he wants to die in Australia.
+Jasper decides to return with him.